Multi-unit Double Auctions: Equilibrium Analysis and Bidding Strategy using DDPG in Smart-grids: Experiments and Results

+We perform two batches of experiments; the first batch of experiments are divided into four sets.
+In each of these four sets, we play ten two-player games where Extended \ddpg\ is one of the two brokers in each set, while the second broker is selected from the list of four benchmarking brokers.
+In other words, Extended \ddpg\ competes against each benchmarking broker in a set of 10 two-player games.
+Similarly, in the second batch, we play ten five-player games having all the available brokers in the game.
 Table~\ref{tab:batch1} summarises the results of the first batch of experiments; it shows the normalized average unit clearing price of each set with respect to the Extended \ddpg's clearing price.
 A value greater than $1$ indicates that the competing broker in that set had a higher average clearing price than Extended \ddpg\, after playing ten games.
 Based on the results in Table~\ref{tab:batch1}, we observe that Extended \ddpg\ outperforms all the other bidding strategies consistently by at least $9.9\%$ in two-player games while achieving 33.76\% improvement against ZI.
 Figure~\ref{fig:comparison} shows the result for the second batch of experiments, where we compare the average unit clearing price of each broker across ten games in a five-player game configuration.
 The error bars on top of bar plots show the standard deviation of average clearing prices in 10 games.
 Here too, Extended \ddpg\ consistently outperforms all the other brokers by 21.42\% against second performing VV, while achieving almost 46\% improvement against other brokers. \ddpg\ obtained better results than the state-of-the-art strategies (VV and SPOT) used for comparison. \ddpg\ improves in the range $[21.42\%, 46\%]$ \ref{fig:comparison} over the baseline strategies as well as over VV and SPOT.
 Susobhan et al.'s VV (in Figure 1 \cite{susobhan20}) improved in the range $[-11.46\%, 22.01\%]$, while Chowdhury et al. (in Figure 3 in \cite{spot18}) improved in the range $[31.28\%, 32.7\%]$ over previous strategies.
 It is also to be noted that, unlike some of the baseline brokers, Extended \ddpg\ does not incorporate any additional heuristics in its bidding strategy and still outperforms some of the best brokers of PowerTAC.